backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Route53.md

 >  So, if you register the DNS name `covid19survey.com`, the zone apex is `covid19survey.com`.
 You *can't create a CNAME record* for `covid19survey.com`, but you can create an **alias record** for `covid19survey.com` that routes traffic to `www.covid19survey.com`.
 >
 > An alias record *can only redirect queries to selected AWS resources* such as S3 buckets, CloudFront distributions, and another record in the same Route 53 hosted zone; however a *CNAME record can redirect DNS queries to any DNS record*.
 So, you can **create a CNAME** record that redirects queries from `app.covid19survey.com` to `app.covid19survey.net`.

+> [!question]- A SysOps Administrator has been tasked with setting up a record set in Amazon Route 53 to point to an Application Load Balancer (ALB).
+The hosted zone and the ALB are in different accounts.
+What is the *MOST cost-effective and efficient solution to this requirement*?
+> Create an **alias record** in the hosted zone pointing to the Application Load Balancer.
+> ---
+> - It is *possible to create an Alias record that points to a resource in another account*.
+> - *CNAMEs records do incur costs* and this is a less efficient solution as there is more complexity.